johnston9/Testing-Shot-Caller-Production/README.md

 - [Django Rest Framework](https://www.django-rest-framework.org/)
 Django Rest Framework documents was referred to for a number of backend issues in the project.
 - [stackoverflow.com](https://stackoverflow.com/questions/45380397/scrollable-drop-down-lists-in-react-bootstrap)
-Stack Overflow was referred to to check out different approaches for some issues including the Regex to allow only numbers and a decimal point in some Budget input boxes and how to add a scroll to a React dropdown.
+Stack Overflow was referred to for different approaches to some issues including the Regex to allow only numbers and a decimal point in some Budget input boxes and how to add a scroll to a React dropdown.
 - [w3schools.com](https://www.w3schools.com/)
-W3schools was referred a number of times for Javascript code examples.
+W3schools was referred to a number of times for Javascript code examples.

 ### Content